Mumbai: Railway

-The Mumbai Monorail and Mumbai Metro have been built and are being extended in phases to relieve overcrowding on the existing network.
+The Mumbai Monorail and Mumbai Metro have been built and are being extended in phases to relieve the overcrowding on the existing network.
 The Monorail opened in early February 2014.
 The first line of the Mumbai Metro opened in early June 2014.

 Mumbai is the headquarters of two zones of the Indian Railways: the Central Railway (CR) headquartered at Chhatrapati Shivaji Terminus (formerly Victoria Terminus), and the Western Railway (WR) headquartered at Churchgate.
 Mumbai is also well connected to most parts of India by the Indian Railways.
 Long-distance trains originate from Chhatrapati Shivaji Terminus, Dadar, Lokmanya Tilak Terminus, Mumbai Central, Bandra Terminus, Andheri and Borivali.

 Bus

-Mumbai's bus services carried over 55 lakh (5.5 million) passengers per day in 2008, which dropped to 28 lakh (2.8 million) in 2015.
+Mumbai's bus services carried over 5.5 million passengers per day in 2008, which dropped to 2.8 million in 2015.
 Public buses run by BEST cover almost all parts of the metropolis, as well as parts of Navi Mumbai, Mira-Bhayandar and Thane.
-The BEST operates a total of 4,608 buses with CCTV cameras installed, ferrying 45 lakh (4.5 million) passengers daily over 390 routes.
-Its fleet consists of single-decker, double-decker, vestibule, low-floor, disabled-friendly, air-conditioned and Euro III compliant diesel and compressed natural gas powered buses.
+The BEST operates a total of 4,608 buses with CCTV cameras installed, ferrying 4.5 million passengers daily over 390 routes.
+Its fleet consists of single-decker, double-decker, vestibule, low-floor, disabled-friendly, air-conditioned and Euro III compliant diesel, compressed natural gas, and electric buses.
 BEST introduced air-conditioned buses in 1998.
 BEST buses are red in colour, based originally on the Routemaster buses of London.
 Maharashtra State Road Transport Corporation (MSRTC, also known as ST) buses provide intercity transport connecting Mumbai with other towns and cities of Maharashtra and nearby states.
 The Navi Mumbai Municipal Transport (NMMT) and Thane Municipal Transport (TMT) also operate their buses in Mumbai, connecting various nodes of Navi Mumbai and Thane to parts of Mumbai.

 Buses are generally favoured for commuting short to medium distances, while train fares are more economical for longer distance commutes.

 The Mumbai Darshan is a tourist bus service which explores numerous tourist attractions in Mumbai.
 Bus Rapid Transit System (BRTS) lanes have been planned throughout Mumbai.
 Though 88% of the city's commuters travel by public transport, Mumbai still continues to struggle with traffic congestion.
 Mumbai's transport system has been categorised as one of the most congested in the world.